Sun Met: Ricky Rick & Reason show you how to standout in a two-piece suit

 Fashion-forward Riky Rick looked effortlessly cool and composed in his Gucci ensemble, donning a light check blazer with orange accents and a playful pair of two-toned, tasselled brogues.
 Although his was not a straightforward interpretation of the Afro-chic theme, his use of colours and contrast is somehow evocative of the South African landscape; and he successfully emanated luxury and originality all at once.

-Steal their style: forsake the conventional white button-up for something more dramatic, and embrace unconventional accents on classic prints.
+Steal his style: Forsake the conventional white button-up for something more dramatic, and embrace unconventional accents on classic prints.

 REASON: FUSION SENSATION